1. Getting Started

 - Switches the admin interface between Light and Dark modes.

 - Your preference is saved locally and sent to the server for persistence across sessions/devices.
+Public pages also respect this preference if the user has visited the admin area.

 10. Public Views